 Information and stand-alone permits you can apply for on this page include:

 Stand-alone Building or Trade Permits can be requested and issued for specific types of work for commercial, multi-family, and single-family residential properties.
-If the project or scope of work does not qualify for a stand-alone building or trade permit, a Building Permit Application is required to be submitted and approved by either Commercial Plan Review or Residential Plan Review prior to issuance of the permit.
+If the project or scope of work does not qualify for a stand-alone building or trade permit, a Building Permit Application must be submitted and approved by either Commercial Plan Review or Residential Plan Review prior to the permit's issuance.
 Additional applications and permits may be required upon further review.

 For Commercial and Multi-Family Properties: